-A native of California, USA, she counts among her many roles Mimi in La Bohème, Alice Ford in Falstaff, Micaela in Carmen, the title roles in Madama Butterfly, Suor Angelica, Ariadne auf Naxos, and Aida, Santuzza in Cavalleria Rusticana, Donna Anna in Don Giovanni, Contessa in Le Nozze di Figaro, and Leonora in Il Trovatore (described as “velvety and luscious” by SongWordSight Magazine), with such companies as the Leipzig Opera, Central City Opera, Santa Fe Opera, Chautauqua Institute, Utopia Opera, Create Opera, the Aldeburgh Summer Festival, Sacramento Opera, Amato Opera and Lyric Artists of New York.
-She was a regional finalist in the Metropolitan Opera National Council Auditions and First Prize winner of the Sacramento Opera Competition.
-Oratorio performances include Barber’s Knoxville-Summer of 1915, Handel’s Messiah, Beethoven’s 9th Symphony, Rossini’s Stabat Mater, Mendelssohn’s Elijah, and the Verdi Requiem with the New York Choral Society and most recently with Orchestra Amadeus.
+Praised by the Leipziger Volkszeitung for her lush sound and powerful expression, American soprano Christine Moore Vassallo is a versatile performer with equal authority in opera, oratorio, art song, and contemporary music.
+The Sacramento, California native counts among her many roles Mimi in La Bohème, the title role in Madama Butterfly, Alice Ford in Falstaff, Micaela in Carmen, the title role in Suor Angelica, Santuzza in Cavalleria Rusticana, Donna Anna in Don Giovanni, Countess in Le Nozze di Figaro, Leonora in Il Trovatore, and the title roles in Aida in Ariadne auf Naxos, with such companies as the Leipzig Opera, Central City Opera, Santa Fe Opera, Chautauqua Institute, Utopia Opera, Create Opera, the Aldeburgh Summer Festival, Sacramento Opera and the Amato Opera and Lyric Artists of New York.
+Oratorio performances include Barber’s Knoxville-Summer of 1915, Handel’s Messiah, Beethoven’s 9th Symphony, Rossini’s Stabat Mater, Mendelssohn’s Elijah, and the Verdi Requiem with the New York Choral Society and with Orchestra Amadeus.
+She was a regional finalist in the Metropolitan Opera National Council Auditions (Pacific region) and First Prize winner of the Sacramento Opera Competition.